 Contrary to all the rumors and stories we had seen on TV and viewed on our Instagram and Facebook feeds, our local market wasn’t as post-apocalyptic as we had expected.

 Most shopping carts were as full as any other day, not bursting at the seams with bulk quantities of anything.
 They were simply filled with casual supplies you’d expect people to buy on an average trip to the grocery store: ice cream, TV dinners, and the occasional basket of corned beef and Guinness for those eager to celebrate St. Patrick’s Day.

-But even in the calm and well-wishes we encountered, I still felt a strange and unsettling feeling creeping through my body.
+But even in the calm, well-wishes we encountered, I still felt a strange and unsettling feeling creeping through my body.
 It wasn’t panic.
 Civility and kindness were still evident all around us, but there was a strange heaviness and uneasiness in the air.

 On the surface, the waters were calm, but you could feel a stirring beneath the waves, and the feelings of uncertainty and fear were more contagious than I had anticipated.

-Social distancing is the proscription given to our world right now, but that doesn’t make it easier on the hearts and minds of those who feel frightened and alone.
+Social distancing is the prescription given to our world right now, but that doesn’t make it easier on the hearts and minds of those who feel frightened and alone.

 As most of the world hunkers down and stays home in an attempt to limit the spread of the Coronavirus, many will turn to binge-watching Netflix and reading to pass the time.
 Now, more than ever, stories have the power to lift the human spirit and provide laugher, light, joy, hope, and perspective in the midst of fear and uncertainty.